-- All admissions to out-of-state hospitals/facilities - All admissions to rehabilitation or skilled nursing facilities - Ambulance Service for Non-Emergency transport, including air ambulance - Any potentially experimental/investigational procedure, medical device, or treatment - Autism Spectrum Disorder services - Chemotherapy Drugs - Continuous glucose monitors - Durable medical equipment purchases and/or rentals of \$500 per month rental or \$1500 per purchase or more - Elective (non-emergent) facility to facility air ambulance transportation - Electroconvulsive shock therapy (ECT) and Trans magnetic stimulation (TMS) - Genetic testing with the exception of Cologuard - Home health care and/or IV therapy in the home after the twelfth visit. - Hyperbaric Oxygen Therapy (HBOT) - Insulin Pump (except Omnipod insulin delivery systems which are covered under the Prescription Drug Program and do not require prior authorization with standard quantity limits) - Outpatient IMRT (intensity modulated radiation therapy) - Outpatient MRI scan of the breast - Residential Medical and Behavioral Treatment - In-lab Sleep studies, services and equipment.
-See section on "sleep management services" on page 98 - Specialty drugs provided in a physician's office by a pharmacy or mail order. - Stereotactic Radiation Surgery and Stereotactic Radiation Therapy - Surgeries - bariatric surgery - cochlear implants or implantable interosseous devices (including bone-anchored) - potentially cosmetic surgeries including but not limited to abdominoplasty, blepharoplasty, breast reduction, breast reconstruction, panniculectomy, penile implants/vascular procedures, otoplasty, rhinoplasty, scar revision, testicular prosthesis, and surgery for varicose veins - endoscopic treatment of GERD - implantable devices which include: implantable pumps, electrical stimulators, implanted spinal drug delivery systems, neuromuscular stimulators, bone growth stimulators and mechanical heart valves - spinal fusion surgery - total joint replacement - uvulopalatopharyngoplasty - vertebroplasty, kyphoplasty, and sacroplasty - Transplants and transplant evaluations (including but not limited to: kidney, liver, heart, lung and pancreas, small bowel, and bone marrow replacement or stem cell transfer after high dose chemotherapy)
+- All admissions to out-of-state hospitals/facilities - All admissions to rehabilitation or skilled nursing facilities - Ambulance Service for Non-Emergency transport, including air ambulance - Any potentially experimental/investigational procedure, medical device, or treatment - Autism Spectrum Disorder services - Chemotherapy Drugs - Continuous glucose monitors

+- Durable medical equipment purchases and/or rentals of \$500 per month rental or \$1500 per purchase or more - Elective (non-emergent) facility to facility air ambulance transportation - Electroconvulsive shock therapy (ECT) and Trans magnetic stimulation (TMS) - Genetic testing with the exception of Cologuard - Home health care and/or IV therapy in the home after twelfth visit - Hyperbaric Oxygen Therapy (HBOT) - Insulin Pumps (except Omnipod insulin delivery systems which are covered under the Prescription Drug Program and do not require prior authorization with standard quantity limits) - Outpatient IMRT (intensity modulated radiation therapy) - Outpatient MRI scan of the breast - Residential Medical and Behavioral Treatment - In-Lab Sleep studies, services and equipment.
+See section on "sleep management services" on page 90 - Specialty drugs provided in a physician's office, by a pharmacy or mail order - Stereotactic Radiation Surgery and Stereotactic Radiation Therapy - Surgeries - Bariatric surgery - Cochlear implants or implantable interosseous devices (including bone-anchored) - Potentially cosmetic surgeries including but not limited to abdominoplasty, blepharoplasty, breast reduction, breast reconstruction, panniculectomy, penile implants/vascular procedures, otoplasty, rhinoplasty, scar revision, testicular prosthesis, and surgery for varicose veins - Endoscopic treatment of GERD - Implantable devices which include: implantable pumps, electrical stimulators, implanted spinal drug delivery systems, neuromuscular stimulators, bone growth stimulators and mechanical heart valves - Spinal fusion surgery - Total joint replacement - Uvulopalatopharyngoplasty - Vertebroplasty, kyphoplasty, and sacroplasty - Transplants and transplant evaluations (including but not limited to: kidney, liver, heart, lung and pancreas, small bowel, and bone marrow replacement or stem cell transfer after high dose chemotherapy)

 PEIA will honor a pre-certification approved by your previous insurer for the first 3 months of your enrollment in PEIA if the services are provided within the state to allow time for your provider's office to work through any pre-certifications and appeals.
-The services are still subject to all pre-certification requirements.
+The services are still subject to all prior authorization requests.
 It is important your provider's office let UMR know you are new to PEIA.